Start A Chapter

 Where are chapters needed?

-Existing chapters are located in the Carolinas, Colorado, Connecticut, Florida, Georgia, Illinois, Michigan, Minnesota, Nebraska & Iowa, New Hampshire, Metro New York, Ohio, OR / Columbia River, Tennessee, Texas, Washington, and Wisconsin
+Existing chapters are located in the Alabama, Arizona, California, Carolinas, Colorado, Connecticut, Metro DC, Florida, Georgia, Illinois, Indiana, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, Metro New York, Ohio, OR / Columbia River, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin

 One hundred percent of all funds raised by existing and emerging chapters are directed toward funding adoption grants in that chapter’s state or region.
 Any funds that are not needed in a specific state or region fund adoption grants in states not yet with a chapter.
 This way we can help more at-risk children become adopted sooner.